-4. (without TO) After make and let:
+4. (without TO) After make, let and modal verbs (can, must, should):

 My mum usually lets me go to the cinema on Saturdays.
 My sister makes me help her with her homework.

 c) VERBS FOLLOWED BY -ING AND TO+INF WITH A CHANGE IN MEANING